rulewis/journey-optimizer.en/help/using/offers/offer-activities/create-offer-activities.md

     ![](../../assets/activities-placement.png)

-1. Click **[!UICONTROL Add]** to select your evaluation criteria for this placement.
+1. Click **[!UICONTROL Add]** to select evaluation criteria for this placement.

     ![](../../assets/activities-evaluation-criteria.png)

-    Evaluation criteria include offer collection, eligibility, and ranking method for the offers to be shown in the placement.
-They determine which collection will be evaluated first.
+    Each criteria consists in an offer collection associated with an eligibility constraint and a ranking method to determine the offers to be shown in the placement.

     >[!NOTE]
     >